donatj/mock-webserver/README.md

 Simple, easy to use Mock Web Server for PHP unit testing.
 Gets along simply with PHPUnit and other unit testing frameworks.

+**Please Note**: The following docs are for the 1.x BETA version.
+For the stable 0.x release please see [this branch](https://github.com/donatj/mock-webserver/tree/v0.5.0).

 Unit testing HTTP requests can be difficult, especially in cases where injecting a request library is difficult or not ideal.
 This helps greatly simplify the process.

 Mock Web Server creates a local Web Server you can make predefined requests against.